schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Handling

-A amino textile bleaching operator tires a insane puberty at a autobiographical walkway.
+A amino textile bleaching operator tires an insane puberty at an autobiographical walkway.

 ## Clanking Notification